TIMELINE - News Corp and the phone-hacking scandal

-Here is a look at the major events on News Corp (NWSA.O) in the past six months:
+Here is a look at the major events on News Corporation in the past six months.

-July 4, 2011 - A lawyer for the family of murdered British schoolgirl Milly Dowler says police told him her voicemail messages had been hacked, possibly by a News of the World investigator.
+July 4, 2011 - A lawyer for the family of murdered schoolgirl Milly Dowler says police have told him that her voicemail messages had been hacked, possibly by a News of the World investigator.

-July 7 - The subsequent scandal and widespread outrage moves Rupert Murdoch to announce News Corp will close the News of the World, then Britain's best-selling Sunday newspaper.
+July 7 - News Corp (NWSA.O) announces it will close the News of the World.
 The July 10 edition is to be the last.

-July 8 - Andy Coulson, a former News of the World editor, who also served as Prime Minister David Cameron's chief media adviser until resigning in January 2011, is arrested on suspicion of conspiring to intercept communications.
-The News of the World's former royal editor, Clive Goodman, is arrested again.
+July 8 - Andy Coulson, a former News of the World editor who also served as Prime Minister David Cameron's chief media adviser until resigning in January 2011, is arrested on suspicion of conspiring to intercept communications.
+The News of the World's former royal editor, Clive Goodman, is re-arrested.

+July 11 - Murdoch withdraws News Corp's offer to spin off BSkyB's Sky News channel, made to help win approval for News Corp's bid for 61 percent of BSkyB it does not own.

+July 13 - News Corp withdraws its bid for BSkyB.
+This pre-empts a planned vote in parliament.

 July 15 - Rebekah Brooks, a former News of the World editor, resigns as chief executive of News International.